mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 The idea is to have different `job` named after the environment configured in the Company.
 The field `condition` will make sure that only the specific job for the target environment will be executed.
 This will ensure you to perform different logic based on the Deploy environment.

 - the `variables` section - let's you import variables from different sources.
-In our example, we are importing some variables from the DevOps Project's Variable Group and from the centralised Common Project:
+In our example, we are importing some variables from the DevOps Project's Variable Group and from the centralised Common Project (check [Variable Group](configure-azure-pipelines.md#variable-group) for details):
 ```yaml
     variables:
       - group: mia